The Modular Monolith: A Practical Middle Ground

 }

-The convention is simple: prefix tables with the module name.
+The convention: prefix tables with the module name.
 The catalog module owns catalog_* tables, orders owns orders_* tables.
 If one module needs data from another, it goes through the module's public API — never through a direct database query.

-• Independent scaling — one module genuinely needs 10x the compute resources of the rest
+• Independent scaling — one module genuinely needs significantly more compute than the rest

-• Team autonomy at scale — you have 50+ engineers and coordination overhead is the actual bottleneck
+• Team autonomy at scale — there are many engineers and coordination overhead is the bottleneck

 • Fault isolation — a module's failure is cascading and crashing unrelated functionality

-The nice thing is, if you've done the modular monolith work, extraction is straightforward.
+If we have done the modular monolith work, extraction is straightforward.
 The module already has a defined interface.
-You put a network boundary where the function call boundary was, swap the event bus for a message queue, and you're most of the way there.
+We put a network boundary where the function call boundary was, swap the event bus for a message queue, and we are most of the way there.

 Start with a modular monolith.
 Be disciplined about boundaries from day one.
 Use linting and code review to enforce them.
-Build an event system early — it's cheap and it pays off whether you stay monolithic or not.
+Build an event system early — it is cheap and it pays off whether we stay monolithic or not.

 Resist the urge to prematurely distribute.
-Every network hop you add is a new failure mode, a new latency source, and a new thing to monitor.
-Earn your complexity by proving you need it.
+Every network hop we add is a new failure mode, a new latency source, and a new thing to monitor.
+Earn the complexity by proving it is needed.